University of Wyoming: Old Main

 On September 27, 1886, the cornerstone of Old Main was laid, marking the beginning of the University of Wyoming.
 The stone is inscribed Domi Habuit Unde Disceret, which is often translated, "He need not go away from home for instruction."
 The following year, the first class of 42 men and women began their college education.
 For the next decade, the building housed classrooms, a library, and administration offices.

 The style of Old Main set a precedent for all future university buildings.
 The main stone is rough-cut sandstone from a quarry east of Laramie, and the trim stone is smooth Potsdam Sandstone from a quarry near Rawlins.
 Old Main was supposed to be a monumental structure, and it was designed to be symmetrical, with a prominent central spire as the focal point.
 The building was also meant to reflect the character of Wyoming, and the rough stone and smooth trim represented the progressing frontier.
 The design of Old Main had a lasting effect on university structures, most visible in the use of a sandstone façade on nearly every building.

 In 1916, the university removed the central spire because of structural concerns.
-The size of auditorium was reduced during a 1936 renovation.
+The size of the auditorium was reduced during a 1936 renovation.
 In 1949, the university thoroughly remodeled the building and completely removed the auditorium and exterior stairs.
 At that time, it officially became known as Old Main, and the name was carved above the east entrance.
 Old Main houses university administration, including the president's office and the boardroom where the trustees often meet.